jcayuso/ReCCO/README.md

 3) healpy

 See User_guide.ipynb to learn how to use the code.
-See "Insert paper link here" for an in depth description of the reconstruction framework.
+See https://arxiv.org/abs/2111.11526 for an in depth description of the reconstruction framework.

 Future updates: